pablof7z/blogsource/source/_posts/2012-12-18-company-smells.markdown

   - random thoughts
 ---

-Most developers don't need an explanation of what a "* Smell" refers to, but I'm assuming that the companies that fit the description of this post won't (incidentally, those companies probably wouldn't read this blog post either).
+Most developers won't need a reminder of what a "* Smell" refers to, but I'll assume that the companies that fit the description of this post won't (incidentally, those companies probably wouldn't read this blog post either).
 A "code smell" is an indication, a symptom, within a codebase, of a problem.